See also: Kinetic vs Dynamics and User’s Reports

 What Can You Do?

 First, be aware of the problem.
 If you experience unexpected highs on Humalog, inspect your insulin immediately.
 Request that any Humalog you receive be refrigerated during the entire shipment process and that any mail order deliveries be packed in ice.
 Inspect bottles before use.
 John Walsh, PA.
-CDE has had several experiences with patients and personally, including one bottle that was bad (high blood sugars, particles in the insulin on inspection, and no correction after an injection) on receipt from a local pharmacy.
+CDE has had several experiences with patients and personally, including one bad bottle (high blood sugars, particles in the insulin on inspection, and no correction after an injection) on receipt from a local pharmacy.
 Other bottles in the same order were fine.

 Some pumpers report that the stability of Humalog appears to improve in their pumps when Humalog is mixed 3 to 1 or 2 to 1 with another insulin called Novo-Nordisk Velosulin Regular.
 Velosulin, like Humalog, is a phosphate-buffered insulin that has been used for years in insulin pumps without problems.
 The mixture of Velosulin Regular with Humalog would be expected to slow the action of Humalog slightly, but users seem to prefer this apparent stability to the slight delay.

-Lilly currently recommends that Humalog be continuously refrigerated or kept in an ice container.
-Both insulin pump companies in the U.S. are aware of user’s reports from users.
+Lilly recommends that Humalog be continuously refrigerated or kept in an ice container.
+Both insulin pump companies in the U.S. are aware of user reports from users.
 If you have had a problem with inactive Humalog due to heat or for any reason, send the suspect insulin to Lilly for analysis.
 Also, read other user’s reports.

 For additional information on Humalog and intensive management, carbohydrate counting, glycemic index, proper insulin doses, or exercise, get Pumping Insulin by John and Ruth, or Using Insulin by John, Ruth, and C Varma MD, T Bailey MD